 Work can take U.S. foreign nationals all over the world where they’re required to live in locales beyond U.S. borders.

-Pursuing educational goals, taking a sabbatical, or simply choosing to reside in a far-flung locale for personal reasons are also reasons that lead citizens to hang their hats for extended periods in foreign countries.
+Pursuing educational goals, taking a sabbatical, or simply choosing to reside in a far-flung location for personal reasons are also reasons that lead citizens to hang their hats for extended periods in foreign countries.

-In this article I’ll cover options for U.S citizens living abroad in obtaining life insurance, and how we can help.
+In this article, I’ll cover options for U.S citizens living abroad in obtaining life insurance, and how we can help.

-A Question of Trust
+Foreign Nationals Life Insurance, A Question of Trust

 Foreign nationals are no less American simply because they live abroad.
 As citizens, it’s only natural that you would want to conduct essential business with only U.S. based companies.

-Moreover, the element of trust is vital and, frankly speaking, U.S. insurers have built reputations for trust, and for honoring the terms of their policies.
+Moreover, the element of trust is vital.
+Frankly speaking, U.S. insurers have built reputations for trust and for honoring the terms of their policies.

 Moreover, no matter where one lives, a life insurance policy is important for protecting the interests of one’s family.
 Consequently, no matter where one travels to live on the planet, obtaining coverage is a priority in order to have peace of mind.

 Unfortunately, there are various U.S. life insurance providers who do not care to insure foreign nationals.
-This makes finding a top-notch provider a bit of a challenge and, yet, one that must be faced in order to get a sound policy from a reputable insurer.
+This makes finding a top-notch provider a bit of a challenge.
+But it is one that must be faced in order to get a sound policy from a reputable insurer.

 Life Insurance for Foreign Nationals

-Insurance companies that offer life insurance to foreign nationals generally divide the countries where coverage is possible into two tiers.
+Insurance companies that offer life insurance coverage to foreign nationals generally divide the countries into two tiers.
 U.S. citizens who live in tier A countries may qualify for a preferred policy if they meet other criteria for this coverage.

 Insurers can be very specific when it comes to applicants and their specific residences.
-Living in high risk regions will simply disqualify an applicant from getting coverage.
+Living in high-risk regions will simply disqualify an applicant from getting coverage.
 Living in a nation like Afghanistan or Pakistan isn’t going to qualify for coverage even at the standard rate.

 Again, some countries may qualify an applicant for preferred coverage but only if the applicant resides in a specified region of the country.
 For instance, living in Israel is associated with preferred coverage, but not if the residence is in a riskier region like Gaza or the West Bank.

 Finding an Insurer that Covers Foreign Nationals

 Since most insurers will expect you to apply for and sign paperwork while in the U.S, working with an independent agent can streamline this process.
 In addition, your independent agent can help you find the companies that offer the most competitive rates yet are still reputable throughout the industry.

 If you are currently overseas you can fill out the quote form on this page to let us know details of the country you live in and you can provide a SKYPE or email address to contact you through.